willemlarsen/7stagesofnaming/README.md

 3. Secondarily, there are named blocks of code that were already in the code - scan those to see if you can rename any of them to say one Honest thing about what the code does or is, if they don't already.

 4. Run tests to make sure you haven't broken anything.
-When the timer goes off, revert the code and start over for the next person.
-Once you've got the hang of Nonsense to Honest, after a full round or three or five, don't revert the last bit of code.
+When the timer goes off, keep the code changes and build on them for the next person.
+Once you've got the hang of Nonsense to Honest, or when you can't find any more transitions to make.
 You'll build on it for the next stage.

 # Honest to Honest and Complete